nairkivm/indieamart-dashboard/README.md

 ## Highlight

-Here is some important questions that I will present for the higher-ups:
+Here is some important questions that I will present for the higher-ups besides _product description_:

-- Product Description
-- Market Positioning and Competitor Analysis
-- Consumer Behavior Trends
-- Product Performance Metrics (Profitability, Revenue Growth)
-- Product Lifecycle Management
-- Pricing Strategies
-- Customer Segmentation

-- Produk apa saja yang dijual
-    - Grafik pie chart (bisa diswitch keseluran atau berdasarkan source)
-    -

-- (soon)
+- Which _source store_ has the most diverse product offerings?
+- Which _source store_ that provides the most affordable product?
+- Which _source store_ frequently offers discounts?
+- How substantial are the discounts provided?

 ## Tools